What is the cost of growing mushrooms in North America and selling them as health product?

 Economically speaking, North American mushroom producers cannot grow and sell either a simple shiitake mushroom powder or a shiitake mushroom extract.
 There is no money to be made in this business.
 And that holds true for all medicinal mushrooms, not just shiitake.

 However, North American companies are able to produce mycelium on grain in a laboratory and sell it for $20-25 per kilo.
 This process is simple and economical.
 This is the reason so much mycelium has been produced and sold in North America.
-It’s all a matter of economics and has absolutely nothing to do with the actual medicinal value of the mycelium on grain product.
+It’s all a matter of economics and has absolutely nothing to do with the actual functional value of the mycelium on grain product.